Florida Department of Corrections: Staffing

+The Florida Department of Corrections is constantly hiring to fill its ranks due to retirements, and turnovers.
+Due to staffing shortages after the COVID-19 Pandemic, the Florida National Guard was brought in to fill vacancies at institutions across the state.
+Governor Ron DeSantis initially issued the order in 2022, but he extended it four times.
+The National Guard stayed until the summer of 2025, when it was announced that staffing levels at the Department had reached a stable level.

 Ranks, insignia, and uniforms

 In 2017, Florida Corrections Officers changed the traditional Light Brown shirts and dark brown trousers to Gray shirts and black trousers.
 The polo shirt was discontinued and FDC went back to gray button up shirts with breathable backs.
 In 2020 the polo shirts with embroidered badges and names were again authorized in a dark gray for Officers and Sergeants, and white for Lieutenants and Captains.

-Headquarters
+Agency Administration and Organization

+Agency Administration

+The Department is led by Secretary Ricky Dixon, who has held the position since 2021.
+Richard Comerford is his Deputy Secretary and Timothy Fitzgerald is his Chief of Staff.
+The General Counsel is Dan Johnson and the Inspector General is Kenneth Sumpter.

+Agency Organization

+The Department is organized into four regions that cover the entirety of the state.
+Each region has its own director to manage operations within their jurisdiction.
+Within each region, jurisdictions are further organized into circuit offices, of which there are 20 in the state.
+These circuits align with the state's twenty judicial circuits.
+All offices report to the Central Office in Tallahassee, which provides support, policy, and oversight through the regional directors and their staff to all the facilities..
+The Department directly oversees 135 facilities statewide, including 49 major institutions, 16 annexes, 7 contractor operated facilities, 28 work camps, 2 re-entry centers, 2 road prisons/forestry camps, 1 basic training camp, 9 FDC operated work release centers along with 21 work-release centers operated by various private vendors.
+As of October 1, 2023, these contracts are executed and managed by the Department.

-The headquarters of the agency are in the Doyle Carlton Building in downtown Tallahassee.
+The headquarters of the agency are in the Doyle Carlton Building in downtown Tallahassee, known as Central Office.
 Some offices are in the Southwood Office Complex in Tallahassee.
-Starting sometime after March 22, 2011, the department moved into its current headquarters and office buildings.

-At one time the agency had its headquarters at 2601 Blair Stone Road in Tallahassee.
+In 2011, the department moved into its current headquarters and office buildings.
+The Department's headquarters were previously at 2601 Blair Stone Road in Tallahassee.

 Fallen officers

-Since the establishment of the Florida Department of Corrections, 31 correctional officers have died in the line of duty.
+Since the establishment of the Florida Department of Corrections, 38 correctional officers have died in the line of duty.
 Corrections Officers are frequently placed in dangerous situations where officers have lost lives.
-The Department has a standing memorial to officers who have died in the line of duty at the Wakulla Correctional Institution where the fallen's names are carved into the memorial.
+The Department has a standing memorial to officers who have died in the line of duty at the Wakulla Correctional Institution where the names of the fallen are carved into the memorial.